 September Happenings at the History Center

 Bartow, Fla (Sept.
-1, 2020) -- Journey into Polk history this month at the Polk County History Center.
-The following programs and events are to be held virtually and are open to the public and free of charge:
+1, 2021) -- Journey into Polk history this month at the Polk County History Center.
+The following programs and events will be held virtually and are open to the public and free of charge:

 The Polk County History Center is open 9 a.m. to 5 p.m.
 Tuesday through Saturday at 100 E. Main St. in Bartow.
 Visit www.polkhistorycenter.org or call (863) 534-4386 for more information on exhibits and programming.
 All programs and events are free and open to the public.